WeebzDev/dropio/docs/intro.md

 # Welcome to Dropio

-**Dropio** is a modern file upload platform designed for developers in Indonesia.
-Inspired by UploadThing, Dropio simplifies the process of uploading and managing files, making it easy to integrate flexible file upload functionality into your web applications.
+**Dropio** is a modern file upload platform built specifically for developers in Indonesia.
+Inspired by UploadThing, Dropio streamlines the process of uploading and managing files, allowing you to effortlessly integrate flexible upload capabilities into your web applications.

+One of Dropio’s key advantages is its simplicity — it requires no external dependencies or additional installations. **Just copy and paste** the provided code into your project, and you're good to go.

 ### Getting Started